adsharma/ask-me-anything/mcp-ai-desktop/BACKEND_CONFIGURATION.md

-# Backend Configuration for MCP AI Chat
+# Backend Configuration for Ask Me Anything
 # This file shows how to configure the Python backend to support multiple AI providers

 ## Backend Types Supported: